Applications for entry to any ESF primary, secondary or all-through schools are made through the Online Admission System (OAS).

 - An equivalent national qualification to the MYP or IGCSEs

 - Students who have not completed any of the above will still be considered on a case-by-case basis

 Entry to the IB Career-related Programme (CP) is based on a student showing interest and ability in the area they wish to pursue their career-related study.
 A general level of educational ability, which will allow the student to be successful in their IB courses and the CP core, is also required.

 Students who do not meet the above requirements may still be considered for IB Courses or alternative pathways.

 If a student meets the entry requirements for the school and there are no immediate places available, the student will remain on the age-appropriate waiting list according to his/her priority status and, in the case of Central Admission applicants, the random number he/she was assigned.

 In the event a place becomes available within 6 months of the initial successful assessment, no further assessment will be required.
-If an offer is made for an alternative school, no re-interview and re-assessment is required.
+If an offer is made for an alternative school, no re-interview and re-assessment are required.

-If the application expires after one academic year, applicants on waiting list at the end of the academic year may carry forward their waitlist position by reapplying for the following academic year.
+If the application expires after one academic year, applicants on the waiting list at the end of the academic year may carry forward their waitlist position by reapplying for the following academic year.
 Waitlist applicants will be contacted by email before April each year for re-application.
 No additional fee is required.